Guest of Honour (2019 film): Plot

+Veronica, who has since been released, meets with a priest, Father Greg, to discuss funeral arrangements for a recently deceased Jim, including preparing a eulogy, which leads to Veronica recounting her life.
+Her conversation with Father Greg eventually leads to some closure for her regarding the deaths of Walter and Alicia, as she begins to come to terms with the true nature of Jim's relationship with Alicia and the traumatic incidents which have occurred throughout her life, and she begins to re-frame her perception of them.
+It is revealed that Veronica's recollection of what was going on between Alicia and Jim was mostly correct, but severely distorted.

-At Jim's funeral, Father Greg tells a story about having met Jim briefly at the funeral of another parishioner, Alicia, and how Jim had told him about how important Alicia was to Veronica's musical education.
+At Jim's funeral, Father Greg tells a story about having met Jim briefly at Alicia's funeral, and how he told Father Greg about how important she was to Veronica's musical education.
 Father Greg asks the parishioners in attendance to mourn the deaths of both Jim and Alicia.
 Veronica, now in possession of the good luck charms made from Benjamin's feet, asks Father Greg to place the charms in the casket with Jim's body after first keeping one for herself and gifting another to Father Greg.
-Father Greg places the remaining charms in Jim's hands and then closes the casket.

-The final scene is a flashback to when Veronica was a music teacher.
-During a recital, she introduces the final piece of music on the program by explaining that it is a tune she wrote during a difficult time in her life when she was a girl.
-It is one of the songs she wrote when she was left alone in the piano room at Alicia's home.
+A flashback to when Veronica was a music teacher shows her introducing the final piece of music on a program by explaining that it is a tune she wrote during a difficult time in her childhood, which is implied to have been shortly before Alicia's death.